Opinion: The Renee Zellweger controversy shows why Hollywood should ditch fat suits

 The Renee Zellweger controversy shows why Hollywood needs to ditch fat suits once and for all

-Renee Zellweger is starring in the new series The Truth About Pam, now streaming on Amazon Prime.
+Renee Zellweger is starring in the new series The Thing About Pam, now streaming on Amazon Prime.
 For the role of convicted murderer Pamela Hupp, Zellweger is wearing a fat suit.

 Of the costume, she says: “It was pretty much head to toe.
 It was prosthetics, it was a [padded] suit, it was the choice of clothing, it was the briskness in her step-step-step, her gait.”